 WebRTC Protocol Stack & Signaling Servers: Architecture, Implementation & Production Configs

 Real-time communication at scale requires strict separation between the control plane (signaling) and the data plane (media transport).
-WebRTC’s architecture intentionally decouples these layers, allowing developers to route session negotiation over standard web protocols while media streams traverse optimized, encrypted UDP paths.
-This guide details the exact protocol mechanics, production-grade server configurations, and state management patterns required to deploy resilient, low-latency WebRTC applications.
+WebRTC’s architecture intentionally decouples these layers, routing session negotiation over standard web protocols while media streams traverse optimized, encrypted UDP paths.
+This guide is the engineering map for the entire stack: it details the exact protocol mechanics, the session lifecycle from offer to connected media, production-grade server configurations, and the state management patterns required to deploy resilient, low-latency applications β€” then links out to focused deep-dives for every layer you will eventually have to harden.

-Core Protocol Architecture & Media Transport
+Core Protocol Architecture

-Cross-browser implementations differ in default codec negotiation and UDP port allocation ranges.
-Chrome typically opens sockets on 1024-65535, while Firefox may restrict to 49152-65535 on macOS.
-Always configure explicit port ranges in your firewall rules to prevent asymmetric routing failures.
+Cross-browser implementations differ in default codec negotiation and UDP port allocation.
+Chrome typically opens sockets across a wide ephemeral range, while Firefox restricts to 49152–65535 on some platforms.
+Always pin explicit port ranges in firewall rules to prevent asymmetric routing failures, and assume nothing about defaults across engines β€” the divergences are catalogued in Cross-Browser WebRTC Debugging.

 // Production RTCPeerConnection configuration